ToniWilliams1/toniwilliams1/README.md

 <img src="https://img.shields.io/badge/-website-green?style=for-the-badge&color=00C4CC"/>
 </a>
 </p>
 <p><strong> JavaScript, Node, Express, MongoDB </strong> - City Spaces NYC is an innovative platform that consolidates volunteer opportunities in New York City into a single, easy-to-use portal, making it effortless for users to discover and engage in volunteer work.
 A comprehensive resource for anyone interested in giving back to their community.
-Users can login, save the organizations they'd like to volunteer with, and facilitate reflection discussions. </p>
+Users can log in, save the organizations they'd like to volunteer with, and facilitate reflection discussions. </p>
 </div>